britram/hugo-bht/content/post/2017-05-08-trust-the-internet.md

 to find the right balance.

 All of which we may or may not get into during Tuesday's talk.
-In any case, if you're in Zürich, and this is in the least bit interesting to you, please do drop by at 17:30 Tuesday 9 May, ETH Main Building, room HG G60.
+In any case, if you're in Zürich, and this is at least a little interesting to you, please do drop by at 17:30 Tuesday 9 May, ETH Main Building, room HG G60.

 - - -